HIGH QUALITY, HARD TO GET AND CUSTOM ELECTROLYTIC CAPACITORS FOR POWER SUPPLIES, DISPLAYS, TVs, MOTHERBOARDS AND MORE!

 • Engineering judgements don't exhibit the stressful urgency of medical judgements, or inherent pain of legal judgements.

 On the more hands-on side of things, why not observe Colleen Fazio's guitar amplifier repairs?
-She's adorable too :blush:
+She's adorable :blush:

 Mental Health

 I would leave it to the professionals if they understood how to be compassionate to neurodivergent people (and in general to an extent); that's more than I can say of the bulk of them :(.
-In my mother and sibling's experience, the majority of psychiatrists are still bad for us (and frankly, I regard the existence of some good psychiatrists as being more by accident than design).
+In my mother and sibling's experience, the majority of psychiatrists and psychologists are still bad for us (and frankly, I regard the existence of some good psychiatrists as being more by accident than design).

 But psychiatry never seemed (to me) like the appropriate way to treat your situation; occupational therapy seems far more applicable.
 Not that it's easy to find a good therapist – even if, like me, you can afford to pay out of pocket (rather than suffering through the Nightmarish Dehumanizing Inaction Scheme :dodgy: or whatever equivalent France has) – but it's worth trying…